Syllabus for Software Testing

 - AXX: in-depth level of the course cannot be classified

 - Grading system: Fail (U), Pass (3), Pass with credit (4), Pass with distinction (5)

 - Revised by: The Faculty Board of Science and Technology

-120 credits including 15 credits in mathematics and 60 credits in computer science/engineering, including a second course in programming in an imperative language and object-oriented programming.
-Participation in Algorithms and Data Structures I. Proficiency in English equivalent to the Swedish upper secondary course English 6.
+120 credits including 15 credits in mathematics and 60 credits in computer science/engineering, including a second course in programming in an imperative language, object-oriented programming and algorithms and data structures.
+Proficiency in English equivalent to the Swedish upper secondary course English 6.